Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Approximate -values

 where $h$ is a parameter to be chosen.
-This statistic also compares the data at a putative change-point to the local background, which is chosen to be symmetric about the putative change-point.
-Since there is no obvious choice for $h$ without prior knowledge of the data, Niu and Zhang suggest maximizing \eq{NZ} over a finite number of values of $h$.
+Since there is no obvious choice for $h$, Niu and Zhang suggest maximizing \eq{NZ} over a finite number of values of $h$.
 For their applications to copy number variation, they suggest 3 values, 10, 20, and 30.
+To complete their method, which they call SaRa, they use a model selection procedure following their use of \eq{NZ}, a step that we omit.

-The methods of proof of (\ref{2.1}) and (\ref{Seq}) use the fact that local perturbations of these processes lead to approximately independent random walks.
-Since the local random walks obtained from perturbations of $j$ and $h$ are not independent in the case of (\ref{NZ}), we cannot apply the same methods.
-They are weakly positively dependent, so it seems natural to conjecture that treating them as if they were independent would produce a slightly conservative approximation.
-An approximation to the tail probability of the maximum over $j$ and $h$ of (\ref{NZ}), calculated on the assumption that the local increments obtained from perturbations of $j$ and $h$ are independent is given by
+The methods of proof of Theorems 2.1 and 2.2 use the fact that local perturbations of the processes around a high maximum, in particular, the difference between a large value of $Z_{i,j,k}$ and values $Z_{i',j',k'}$ as a function of $i' \approx i$, $j' \approx j$, and $k' \approx k$ involves a sum of three approximately independent random walks.
+Since the local random walks obtained from perturbations of $j$ and $h$ for \eq{NZ} are not independent, we cannot apply the same methods to obtain a theoretical approximation to the false positive error probability.
+The increments are weakly positively dependent, so it seems natural to conjecture that treating them as if they were independent would produce a slightly conservative approximation.